-People can take steps to prevent being bitten by chiggers using the following
+People can take steps to prevent being bitten by chiggers using the following methods:

 - Wash the skin with soap and water after outdoor activity.